miketowne/BeatBoxers/README.md

 # BeatBoxers

-A 2D fighting game in which music is much more than a cool track in the background - it's not just fighting to the music, its fighting with the beat and using it to your advantage.
-Play as a character inspired by musical genres in order win over the crowd and take the spotlight.
-In this one on one showcase of skill players prove which genre of music is superior.
+A 2D fighting game in which champions from the worlds best musical genres battle it out their quest to win over the crowd and steal the spotlight.
+It's not just fighting to the music, its fighting WITH the music and using it to crush your opponent.
+In this one on one contest of skill, players prove which genre of music regins supreme!!

 Here is the pintrest page for the character concepts: https://www.pinterest.com/jday93/beatboxer-character/